What Is Email Hosting: Explanation for Beginners

 The main purpose of email hosting is to provide the infrastructure for managing and storing branded emails with a custom email address.

 Additionally, you will need an email client—software or an app—to interact with your emails (read, compose, send, and organize them).
-Email clients can be third party (Gmail, Outlook) or built-in within the email hosting provider (Protonmail).
+Email clients can be third party (e.g. Gmail, Outlook) or built-in within the email hosting provider (e.g. Protonmail).

 To send large volumes of emails, you might also need an email service provider (ESP)—a platform designed for high-volume email tasks, such as automated marketing campaigns, transactional and bulk email sending, email list management, analytics, etc.

 When and why would you need these tools?
-Let me explain on examples:
+Let me explain with some examples:

 • If you don’t need to send large volumes of emails, you can go with email hosting (e.g. Google Workspace) and an email client (e.g. Gmail or Outlook) to handle your daily business communication.

 • If you need bulk or automated emails, you would need all three tools.
-It can be Zoho Mail for email hosting, Outlook as an email client, and an ESP like Mailtrap to send marketing campaigns to thousands of recipients.
+For example, Zoho Mail for email hosting, Outlook as an email client, and an ESP like Mailtrap to send marketing campaigns to thousands of recipients.

 Email hosting vs Web hosting

-Web server hosting providers are services that store all website files on their virtual or physical servers and make this website accessible online.
-More on the difference between email and web hosting providers, you can read in our dedicated guide
+Web server hosting providers are services that store all of a website’s files on their virtual or physical servers and make this website accessible online.
+For more information on the differences between email and web hosting providers, check out our dedicated guide

-Web hosting companies often provide email host services too, however, this path has its pros and cons, which you need to be aware of.
+Web hosting companies often provide email host services too.
+However, this option has its own pros and cons that you need to be aware of.

 Pros of using web hosting to host emailsCons of using web hosting to host emails